 The Funk Music Hall of Fame & Exhibition Center in Dayton

-Dayton was dubbed the “Land of Funk,” for a reason.
-This new museum preserves the legend of funk music in the Gem City through a collection of memorabilia and interactive activities.
+Dayton was dubbed the "Land of Funk," for a reason.
+This museum preserves the legend of funk music in the Gem City through a collection of memorabilia and interactive activities.
 While you're there, check out the Interactive Funk Music Visualizer, created by The Ohio State University graduate students.

 Paul Laurence Dunbar House in Dayton